 Let me be honest – I don’t like winter.
 I don’t like the cold, and I don’t want to be outside.
 I’m not the kind of person who participates in activities like skiing, snowboarding, or sledding.
 When winter comes, I am inclined to hunker down inside my warm house.
 Yep, to me, winter is cold and dark and goes on far too long.

 I haven’t always lived in a place where winter is long and cold and dark.
-There was a time I lived where there was barely a discernible change from one time of year to the next.
-There were a lot of things I liked about living in this area of the country – namely the weather.
-I loved the predictably warm days.
-I didn’t mind that it never changed much.
-I can’t say it ever really bothered me to spend Christmas on the beach in shorts.
-In a place like this, day flows into day, with little change.
-And at for me, that was the way it should be.
+For a time I lived where there was barely a discernible change from one time of year to the next.
+There was a lot to like about living in this area of the country – namely the weather.
+I loved the predictably warm days, and didn’t mind that it never changed much.
+Christmas on the beach in shorts never really bothered me.
+In a place like that, day flows into day, with little change.
+That seemed like the way it should be.

-However, I’ve been thinking a lot lately about how good it is for our souls to experience changes in seasons.
-In particular, there’s something renewing in moving from winter to spring.
-The anticipation of the next warmer season is a force that drives me to move through the days and weeks of cold and dark.
+Anticipation of the next, warmer season becomes a force that drives me through days and weeks of cold and dark.
 Winter can be hard, but without it, I don’t know that I would truly appreciate spring.

-The third part of surviving winter is noticing the beauty of it.
+Finally part of surviving winter is noticing the beauty of it.
 Yes, I said it – there is beauty in the bleakness.
 Even winter offers an allure.
-There is something so lovely about the crisp white covering of snow.
-(Isaiah 1:18) It’s preparation for the next season as nature prepares for a season of growth and renewal.
+There is something so lovely about the crisp white covering of snow (Isaiah 1:18).
+It’s preparation for the next season as nature prepares for a season of growth and renewal.
 And, so it is for us.